Pechherz/Vermintide-Mods/VT1-Mods/AllReady/README.md

 </p>

 ## Description:
-Allows the host to start a game without the need to wait for all players to ready up.
+This mod allows the host to start a game without the need to wait for all players.

 ## Installation:
 - copy *AllReady.lua* to \SteamLibrary\steamapps\common\Warhammer End Times Vermintide\binaries\mods\patch\